 Disciples of Jesus are called to spread the Good News of Jesus to others, and become witnesses to Christ among us.
 Some are called to share in this mission through intentional leadership.
 They are formed, trained, and commissioned to do our Lord’s work of forming disciples within the parish and surrounding community.

 Alpha is a series of sessions exploring the basics of the Christian faith.
 Typically run over eleven weeks, each weekly session looks at a different question that people can have about faith and is designed to create conversation.
 It’s just an open, informal and honest space to explore and discuss life’s big questions together.

-First Up there’s food!
-Most sessions start with food, as it’s a great way to build community and get to know each other.
+First up, there’s food!
+Most sessions start at 6:30 p.m. with food, as it’s a great way to build community and get to know each other.

 Then a talk!
 The talks are designed to engage guests and inspire conversation.
 Usually around thirty minutes long, they explore the big issues around faith and unpack the basics of Christianity, addressing questions such as Who is Jesus? and How can I have faith?